lythd/Points-Bot/README.md

 - factoryuse command, /factoryuse <factory> {amount=1}, Uses a <factory> {amount> times.
 - pumpkin pie factory that makes them for slightly cheaper
 - various smelting/cooking factories, like for cooked cod/salmon and for glass, makes cheaper than any crafting if i do have a crafting
+- caramel cloning facility, factory that duplicates caramels cream, i think caramel would start with the first caramels cream. the duplication would be pretty expensive, and the additional ingredient would probably be like a bunch of "raw materials" like 3 sand, 3 wood, 3 dirt, 3 stone.

 ### Quests
 - Every day there is a new quest item that can only be obtained on that day.
 Check it out to see what location it is in, and whether you need to mine, fish, or fight to obtain it.